jsdotlua/react-lua/docs/deviations.md

+# Deviations

-While Roact has been architected to align with React JS's APIs and idioms, a small number of deviations have been introduced for one or several of the following reasons:
+While React Lua has been architected to align with React JS's APIs and idioms, a small number of deviations have been introduced for one or several of the following reasons:

 * Differences between JavaScript and Luau
 * Differences between Roblox and the HTML DOM
 * Supporting features from legacy Roact that are not in React JS
-* Easier adoption of Roact 17+ by users of legacy Roact
+* Easier adoption of React Lua by users of legacy Roact

-The following list attempts to comprehensively describe all of the differences between Roact 17+ and its equivalent upstream version in React JS.
-It is intended to be a companion to the [Roact 17 adoption guide](migrating-from-1x/adopt-new-features.md), which focuses more on the differences between legacy Roact and Roact 17+.
+The following list attempts to comprehensively describe all of the differences between React Lua and its equivalent upstream version in React JS.
+It is intended to be a companion to the [React Lua adoption guide](migrating-from-legacy/adopt-new-features.md), which focuses more on the differences between legacy Roact and React Lua.

 ## JSX

 The Luau ecosystem does not yet have the tooling to support JSX.
-Instead, use `React.createElement` as your primary tool for building UIs with Roact 17.
-Element construction in Roact is exactly like [using React without JSX](https://react.dev/reference/react/createElement#creating-an-element-without-jsx).
+Instead, use `React.createElement` as your primary tool for building UIs with React Lua.
+Element construction in React Lua is exactly like [using React without JSX](https://react.dev/reference/react/createElement#creating-an-element-without-jsx).

 !!! info
-	Future support for a JSX-equivalent feature for Luau has been proposed, and will be considered as Roact 17+ is adopted.
+	Future support for a JSX-equivalent feature for Luau has been proposed, and will be considered as React Lua is adopted.

-## React.useState
+## `React.useState`

 `React.useState` returns two values rather than an array containing two values.

 Luau does not have syntactic sugar for destructuring like javascript:

 ```js
 const [value, setValue] = React.useState(0);
 ```

 However, it _does_ support multiple return values, so we can support a very similar usage:

 ```lua
 local value, setValue = React.useState(0)
 ```